 OVER DISCHARGING - THE NUMBER ONE KILLER OF LIPO'S!!!

-The other thing that will heat a pack up fast is if you push it right down to or lower than 3.0 volts per cell under load.
-Even if you have a 40C pack and can only draw one third that amount, if you push it hard right down to 3 volts per cell - it will become very warm/hot and will shorten its life substantially.
+The other thing that will heat a pack up fast and irreversibly damage it is pushing it right down to or lower than 3.0 volts per cell under load.
+Even if you have a 60C pack and can only draw one quarter that amount of power, if you push it hard right down to 3 volts per cell - it will become very warm/hot and will shorten its life substantially.

 This again is where computerized chargers pay for themselves many times over so you can see how much capacity the battery takes allowing you to adjust your flight times accordingly to stay within that 80% rule to get the most life out of your pack.